 We ended up having to drive some way back out of town, in the direction of Sveti Jakov beach, where we’d previously seen a residential road which it looked possible to park in.

 Sure enough it was, and it was free to park here, but we were now 20-minutes’ walk away from the town.
-The summer of 2017 in Croatia had seen a massive heatwave; it’s normally hot here anyway but with the car temperature gauge climbing ever closer to forty degrees as we parked up, we were starting to worry about having to walk 20-minutes with three children in that kind of heat!
+The summer of 2017 in Croatia had seen a massive heatwave; it’s normally hot here in summer anyway but with the car temperature gauge climbing ever closer to forty degrees as we parked up, we were starting to worry about having to walk 20-minutes with three children in that kind of heat!

 We made it to the gates of the Old Town in the end – albeit very hot and sweating – and it’s certainly an impressive sight.